Today’s release of Firefox includes various features for developers and users that enable a richer and safer experience on the web.

 Continuing to improve responsiveness with multi-process Firefox

 Last year, we started the process of rolling out multi-process Firefox to desktop users.
 Instead of running all of Firefox in one process, Firefox now runs in two processes: one for the browser’s user interface and another for web page content.
 The result is a Firefox that is faster and more responsive.
 Today, more than half of desktop users are running Firefox in multiple processes.
-In this release, we’re continuing the rollout of multi-process Firefox to more of you, including users with Windows touchscreen devices, accessibility enabled, and right to left browsers.

 There’s more for developers in the new release, too, including IndexedDB 2, a big upgrade to a powerful standard API for local storage.